cbrown5/impact-eval-app/readme.md

 (a1*H1 + a2*H2 + a2*H3 +  b1*H1*H2 + b2*H2*H3 + b3*H1*H3 + c*F + d*N) + -1*(a1*H1 + a2*H2 + a2*H3 +  b1*H1*H2 + b2*H2*H3 + b3*H1*H3 + c*F)

-I want the app to look like the attached image.
-The user should be able to click on grids to 'select' them as potential survey sites.
-Once selected they should change colour so its clear they are selected.
-There should then be a 'calculate' button that calculates the survey and true impact measures.
+The app is designed to look like the screenshot in assets.
+The user can click on grids to 'select' them as potential survey sites.
+Once selected they change colour so its clear they are selected.
+There is then a 'calculate' button that calculates the survey and true impact measures.
 I have provided the image logos for the three habitats in the assets folder.
 There should also be 'reset' button that clears the selected sites.
 Finally there should be a 'new scenario' button that randomises the no-take zones and the fish habitat distributions.